 Please call our clinic if you have any additional questions regarding insurance coverage and we will be more than happy to assist.

 Question (Mark S., Manhattan NY):

-The most common complaints are the ones describing inability to walk for a long distance or often to stand for a prolonged period, heaviness, weakness and tiredness of lower extremities.
+The most common complaints are the ones describing inability to walk for a long distance or often to stand for a prolonged period, heaviness, weakness and tiredness of the lower extremities.
 Another group of frequent complaints includes night cramps, swelling around ankles, tingling, “pins and needles”, burning and numbness.
-As disease progresses, swelling increases and periodic flare ups of infection begin.
+As the disease progresses, swelling increases and periodic flare ups of infection begin.
 Some of complications include thrombophlebitis, trophic ulcers and bleeding.
 Deposition of brown pigment is another sign of this condition.
 If you have any of the above symptoms, you should see an appropriate specialist.

 - Swollen Ankles